aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Take away from me, God, my God, your anger and your great wrath.
 Accept my plea as I beg you to forgive my sins which I shall never again commit.
 I will observe your mitsvot, and I beseech you to strengthen my heart to fulfill your mitsvot as you have commanded.
-The acronym of these mitsvot is ḥ-n-h.[foot]Taking ḥallah, observing menstrual purity, and lighting the candles.[/foot] May you strengthen my hands to give tsedakah and to light candles, and may you strengthen my feet that I may go to shut to praise you.
-Omeyn.
+The acronym of these mitsvot is ḥ-n-h.[foot]Taking ḥallah, observing menstrual purity, and lighting the candles.[/foot] May you strengthen my hands to give tsedakah and to light candles, and may you strengthen my feet that I may go to shut to praise you. <em>Omeyn</em>.
 </div></td></tr>